-The board of directors is currently comprised of six directors, four of whom are independent and two of whom are not independent.
-Mr. Kong, Ms. Ballesta, Mr. Dhaliwal and Mr. Garnero are considered "independent" as provided by National Instrument 52-110 and the NYSE American Governance Rules.
-Mr. Adnani and Mr. Dawson are not considered "independent".
+The board of directors is currently comprised of six directors, four of whom are independent.
+Mr. Kong, Ms. Ballesta, Mr. Garnero and Ms. Tudela are considered "independent" as provided by National Instrument 52-110 and the NYSE American Governance Rules.
+Mr. Adnani and Mr. Garofalo are not considered "independent".
+If all Nominees are elected at the Meeting, the board of directors will be comprised of 67% "independent" directors.

-Mr. Adnani is not considered independent by virtue of the scope of his involvement with the Corporation.
-Mr. Dawson is not considered independent by virtue of being the former Chief Executive Officer of the Corporation until April 1, 2021.
+Mr. Adnani is not considered independent as a result of the scope of his involvement with the Corporation.
+Mr. Garofalo is not considered independent as a result of his executive officer position with GRC, a former subsidiary of the Corporation.